CyberPlanning/apiserver/authError.md

 ## User Auth

-+ Exception: User not found
++ AuthError: User not found
-+ Exception: Password not match
++ AuthError: Password not match